 Shop Small Saturday in Long Beach

 Small Business Saturday is an annual holiday event that aims to strengthen neighborhood business communities.
 Snuggled nicely between the Big Brand-laden Black Friday and Cyber Monday, Small Business Saturday encourages people to check out local shops and the locals who own them.
 Long Beach has many popular, distinct shopping districts flavored heavily with local and unique retail businesses, many of which will be offering specials on Saturday.
-Check them out and find out what’s the big deal about shopping small.
+Plus, in 2023 many are joining a new program to reward local shopping; visit shoplb.org to learn more and download the rewards app.
+Check out Long Beach's local businesses and find out what’s the big deal about shopping small.

 Belmont Shore

 Arguably Long Beach’s best known shopping and dining district, the majority of businesses are located on Second Street, with fashionable shops extending into Naples.
-Extremely strollable, Belmont Shore offers lots of options,with shops offering everything from jewelry to hardware to clothing to home decor to shoes to one-of-a-kind Christmas ornaments and a lot more.
-Part of that includes an array of dining options ranging from coffee houses to pubs, sandwich shops to pizzerias to sweets.
-This seaside area is bordered on its eastern border by Alamitos Bay and Bayshore Beach.
-You can also enjoy eating al fresco at one of the many sidewalk adjacent patios available on virtually every block.
-For a directory of shops and special offers, click here.
+Extremely strollable, Belmont Shore offers lots of options, with shops offering everything from jewelry to hardware to clothing to home decor to shoes to one-of-a-kind Christmas ornaments and a lot more.
+For more information and a directory of shops, click here.
+Plus, to make your trip even easier this year, enjoy free parking all day on Saturday, Nov.
+25, 2023.

 RETRO ROW

 As its name suggests, Retro Row has a definite vibe.
 This fun and funky stretch of Fourth Street–between Temple and Walnut avenues–is home to a collection of uber-cool, vintage-inspired specialty shops and boutiques.
 The great majority are smaller shops with a curated inventory that would be hard to find anywhere else–vintage clothes, mid-century modern furnishings, vinyl records–let alone all on the same street.
-Most shops are owned by locals who have watched Retro Row grow in popularity and in physical size, as shoppers now stroll beyond the official borders to further cool clothing shops as well as independent book stores and vegan ice cream shops.
 For a directory of local shops, click here.

 BIXBY KNOLLS

-Known to be an exceptionally tight, family-friendly and welcoming neighborhood, Bixby Knolls shopping district–much of it centered on Atlantic Avenue–reflects this, as it has lots of locally owned shops and boutiques selling everything from home furnishings to toys, some of it with a decidedly nostalgic feel.
-The Shop Small event fits well with Bixby Knolls’ full calendar of events such as First Fridays where shops stay open late, many times bringing inventory out to the sidewalk, offering various specials.
-So, yeah, they’re used to this.
-It also has plenty of places to eat or get something sweet, not to mention have a craft beer.
-For participating shops and special offers, click here.
+Known to be an exceptionally tight, family-friendly and welcoming neighborhood, Bixby Knolls shopping district centered on Atlantic Avenue reflects this, as it has lots of locally owned shops and boutiques selling everything from home furnishings to toys, some of it with a decidedly nostalgic feel.
+Shop Small fits well with Bixby Knolls’ full calendar of events such as First Fridays, where shops stay open late, many times bringing inventory out to the sidewalk, offering various specials.
+For Small Business Saturday, many shops in the area are offering free snacks and special discounts.
+For all the details, visit the business association's website.

 DOWNTOWN